FLUX-SE/all_docs/en_US/evo-comp_doc/4_Plugin_Settings.md

 ## OSC

-OSC is available in EVO Channel.
+OSC is available in EVO Comp.

 ### Enable